Q-REstraint/SOT Therapy

 Patients may experience mild side effects following the infusion, such as fatigue or flu-like symptoms.
 These side effects are typically short-lived and resolve within a few days.
 In many cases, patients report feeling better within weeks of treatment as the oligonucleotides begin to disrupt the abnormal cells or pathogens in their bodies.

-Because SOT is a relatively new treatment, ongoing monitoring is essential to ensure its effectiveness and adjust the treatment plan as necessary.
-Your healthcare provider will schedule follow-up appointments to assess your progress and determine if additional SOT sessions are required.
+Because Q-REstraint/SOT is a relatively new treatment, ongoing monitoring is essential to ensure its effectiveness and adjust the treatment plan as necessary.
+Your healthcare provider will schedule follow-up appointments to assess your progress and determine if additional Q-REstraint/SOT sessions are required.

 Book an Appointment